Employment Relations FAQ

 Therefore, you must re-credit the Employee with Annual Leave for the duration of the illness and deduct the equivalent sum from their Personal/Carer’s Leave balance.

 Normal requirements for Employees to provide evidence such as medical certificates would applyPlease refer to the industrial instrument that the School is covered by for further details.
-(Standards clause 18.6; Hybrid clause 12.1(f); Steps clause 12.1(f); SAO NSW clause 26.1(d) and 27.1(b); SAO ACT clause 15.3).
+(Independent Schools (Teachers) Cooperative Multi-Enterprise Agreement 2025, clause 18.6; Independent Schools NSW (Professional and Operational Staff) Cooperative Multi-Enterprise Agreement 2025, clauses; SAO NSW clause 26.1(c) and 27.1(b); Independent Schools ACT (Professional and Operational Staff) Cooperative Multi-Enterprise Agreement 2025, clause 15.3).

 Redundancy